 The museum is located in the heart of Auckland's Viaduct Harbour, on the corner of Quay and Hobson Streets and is easily accessible by a variety of transport options.
 Find the entrance right next to the white KZ1 boat on display outside.

 The Britomart Transport Centre is just a few minutes' walk from the museum, making it easy to get to from the bus or the train.

 To plan your journey on public transport in more detail, visit www.at.govt.nz

 The closest car parking is at the Downtown Car Park with access from Customs Street West.
 There is an overhead walkway that connects this car park to the pedestrian precinct outside the museum.

-Discounted car parking vouchers for the nearby Downtown car-park are also available from reception.
+Discounted car parking vouchers for the nearby Downtown car park are also available from our front desk.